EarthmanMuons/reusable-workflows/README.md

 | `APP_ID`          | true     |
 | `APP_PRIVATE_KEY` | true     |

-The `APP_ID` and `APP_PRIVATE_KEY` [encrypted secrets][] must be available in the environment.
+The `APP_ID` and `APP_PRIVATE_KEY` [encrypted secrets][secrets] must be
+available in the environment.
 They should correspond to a GitHub Apps application previously set up by your organization.
 The application is used to generate an installation access token via the [github-app-token action][], and is required in order for subsequent steps in the release process to be automatically triggered.

 The permissions that the GitHub Apps application will need on the repository
 are: